dlesbre/bibtex-autocomplete/README.md

 The script will not overwrite any user given non-empty fields, unless the `-f/--force-overwrite` flag is given.

+The script checks that the DOIs or URLs found correspond (or redirect to) a valid webpage before adding them to an entry.

 ## Installation

 Can be installed with [pip](https://pypi.org/project/pip/) :